 - Families will gain insight into their child’s development through the collaborative teacher parent partnership through relevant, intentional, systematic observation and assessment

-Regular care is provided through an annual reserved regular care contract.
+Regular care is provided through an annual reserved regular care agreement.
 If you wish to use the CDC on a regular basis, it is necessary to obtain a reserved space for your child.
-In order to do so, you must sign a contract outlining the conditions and terms for maintaining guaranteed regular care in the center.
+In order to do so, you must sign an agreement outlining the conditions and terms for maintaining guaranteed regular care in the center.

-An hourly care contract and AF Form 1181 must be completely filled out before reservations for hourly care can be made.
+An hourly care agreement and forms must be completely filled out before reservations for hourly care can be made.

 Hourly care is provided on a non-recurring or irregular basis for children 6 weeks through 5 years of age.
 There is a minimum reservation of two hours and care cannot exceed 20 hours per child per week.
 Hourly care is not an alternative to regular care use.